weiguo-li/Incontext-learning/README.md

 ## Notice

-This project is to implement the relaxed linear attention to very the dual form of transformer arichitecutre
+This project is to implement the relaxed linear attention to verify the dual form of transformer arichitecutre